 Tensions flare between Macron and Meloni over killing of French far-right activist

-The killing has triggered murder charges against seven suspects, including a parliamentary assistant, and intensified political tensions between France and Italy.
+The attack led to murder charges against seven suspects and intensified political tensions between France and Italy amid concerns of rising ideological violence.

 - Tensions flared between French President Macron and Italian Prime Minister Meloni over the killing of a French far-right activist during clashes in Lyon.